 Have you heard about our soft and stretchy Modern Jersey?
-It's the perfect fabric for garment sewing.
-Our guest author, Emma Jeffery, stops by the blog to share her first sewing project with the new jersey, a simple to sew infinity scarf, perfect for beginners!
+It’s the perfect fabric for garment sewing.
+Our guest author, Emma Jeffery, stops by the blog to share her first sewing project with the new jersey, a perfect option for beginners!
+You could also try this simple-to-sew infinity scarf with our Organic Cotton Knit Ultra.

 Lay your two yards of jersey on your work surface folded in half with the wrong sides facing (I used Linen diamonds by Mrshervi).
 The fold will be along the imaginary 1 yard line, so you have one yard of fabric laying on top of the other.

 Find the halfway mark perpendicular to the fold you just created and cut the fabric in half.
 If you have a patterned print like I do, it’s best to cut one layer of fabric at a time, following the pattern for a straight line.